wapicom/API/README.md

 # **The API**

 Warehouse API is a service that provides easy and understandable working with warehouses and courier services throughout the Europe.

+How the process works:

+you send an order via API to the WAPI system the order gets into the WAPI system (if there are no errors, lack of leftovers, etc.) the WAPI system sends the order to the warehouse system the warehouse picks and packs the parcel and passes the parcel to the courier the parcel goes to the final customer

+Each of these stages is marked with a certain status (Pending >> Assigned to Partner >> Dispatched >> In Transit >> Delivered / Returning>Returned), which you can both get from the API and see in the interface of the WAPI system.

-In this document you will find the technical information regarding API work and methods:
+In this document you will find the technical information regarding API work and methods.
+If you have any questions, feel free to ask your manager or WAPI IT support.
+Also you can use our [FAQ](https://support.wapi.com/) (available after getting an access to the system).

 [API access](https://github.com/wapicom/API/blob/main/README.md#api-access)